Sid-darthvader/Tide_Receipt_Matching/README.md

 ### 2) Original Dataset
 ![CV_results_original](./Plots/CV_results_original.png)

+#### Note:
+Using pycaret, several pre-processing techniques (such as adding interaction terms to the existing features and/or normalizing the data) were experimented, however none of them seemed to offer better accuracies than what are given above.

 It might be tempting to see the high accuracy and quickly declare the model as a good one, alas things are not so simple for Imbalanced Classification problems.
 From the bunch of classification metrics available, we use **precision-recall** over **AUC score** and standard accuracy score (since its more advisable to do so for imbalanced classes).
 The **F1 score** is calculated as the geometric mean of precision and recall and we choose it as our primary metric to shortlist models!